zesterer/tao/README.md

       talking points about invariants.
     - I've deliberately made sure that the core MIR of Tao has a very small surface area, making it amenable to a variety of optimisations and static analyses.
+    - Already the MIR optimiser performs quite a lot of optimisations that radically reduce the number of bytecode instructions emitted.
+See below for a list of these.

 - **Learning**
     - I have only a high-school knowledge of mathematics.
 I want to use Tao as a test bench to help me learn more about